-Ben: Hi John, welcome to the On Hold Podcast.
+Ben: Hi John, welcome to the State of Customer Service Podcast.
 It's an honour to have you here talking to us today.
 For those of you who are listening at home, who don't know, John is the founder of Stella, a technology company that has just been acquired by Medallia.

 John, for those people listening at the moment and who don't know, could you please give us your sort of one-minute pitch?
 What is Stella?

 John: Yeah.
 So we primarily sell software to contact centres that helps engage and motivate the front lines like never before, and for supervisors and executives of the organization, we provide performance management, workflows, and visibility ultimately to help manage a small, medium, and large team.

 We work with companies that are 10 customer service agents and we work with organizations like Walmart and Quicken Loans here in the States that are 10,000, service agents.
 So kind of everybody in between but it's made up of a couple of different components like customer feedback, Q/A, quality assurance, and one-on-ones, and it's been around for going on five years now.

 We launched the business in February of 2016 about a month ago i.e. last September we closed on the acquisition Medallia acquired Stella connect early on in September.
 So we're now a part of the Medallia family.

 Ben: That's amazing.
 Congratulations.
 What was the driver behind the acquisition?

 So Medallia is a customer experience and employee experience software platform that collects data from any customer or employee touchpoints helps to analyze and provides actionability for large organizations.